 Ease of use

-- Easy to read display: Make sure you can see the display clearly from a distance, particularly with ovenproof thermometers that you'll be viewing through the oven door.
-Some meat thermometers have the Fahrenheit temperature in larger, clearer font than the Celsius temperature, which is tricky when you're working in Celsius.
-A digital thermometer or an analogue thermometer with a large display might be more suitable for you if you don't have 20/20 vision.
+- Easy to read display: Ensure you can see it clearly from a distance, particularly with ovenproof ones you'll be viewing through the oven door.
+Some products have the Fahrenheit temperature in larger, clearer font than the Celsius temperature, which is tricky when you're working in Celsius.
+A digital or an analogue thermometer with a large display might be more suitable if you don't have 20/20 vision.

-- Easy to insert: When you're trying to coordinate roast vegies, gravy, and setting the table, time is of the essence.
+- Easy to insert: When you're trying to coordinate a meal, time is of the essence.
 You don't want to be struggling with a meat thermometer that's difficult to insert.

-- Large grip area: Some meat thermometers have stainless steel dials and probes which heat up when used in the oven, posing a burn risk.
+- Large grip area: Some thermometers have stainless steel dials and probes which heat up in the oven, posing a burn risk.
 Models with a large grip area reduce the risk of burns.

 - Easy to clean: You need to clean a meat thermometer each time you insert it, so you'll want to choose a model that doesn't have little crevices that trap grease and bacteria.
 Some digital probe thermometers have a dishwasher-safe probe, which makes cleaning easy.